Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 **Random Skill** - You can try your luck here, but there are a lot of skills.
 Most of the time you will get something barely useful if not completely useless.
 However it can be nice if you want a little help in the run and they're almost never bad.
 The theoretical max inferno for shaman is I121 and you can only do it with *Dark Sigil* and 3rd class bonus.
 But because you are very unlikely to get it and you will probably die before you find some healing, you should do this only past I105 when it's your only chance of survival.

 If you are interested in theoretical limits and records, you can check https://docs.google.com/spreadsheets/d/18iEOCVwMW5eJfRHM1KzpZFG6p_egl5-_/edit?rtpof=true.
-Just say ask @Gerr for access.
+Just ask @Gerr for access.
 You can contact him on discord.

 ## Picking your path

 To maximize your chances of survival, you want a path that gives you the most Merchants and Chests, and the least Elites.
 In world 1, you will want a Merchant early to prepare for the rest of the world, and one close to the Boss so you can use all the Coins you've accumulated so far to prepare for the Boss fight.
+Up to I30 you can go for merchant after 2 fights, but after that you will want merchant after first fight.
 In other worlds you can afford to wait a little longer for the first market.

 ## General deck strategy